Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 12 > The Crisis of Democratic Order

 Economic Context

-• India’s economy hit due to Bangladesh war.
+• India’s economy suffered due to the Bangladesh war.

-• About 8 million refugees came to India, which put pressure on the Indian economy.
+• Approximately 8 million refugees entered India, which put pressure on the Indian economy.

 • Oil prices increased in the international market, due to which inflation in the country increased.

-• To reduce the expenditure, the government stopped the salary of government employees.
+• To cut costs, the government froze the salaries of its employees.

 Gujarat and Bihar Movements

-• Gujarat and Bihar were Congress ruled states.
-Despite this fact students from both the states started agitation against rising prices of food grains, cooking oil and other essential commodities, and against corruption in high places.
+• Gujarat and Bihar were Congress-ruled states.
+Despite this fact, students from both states started agitation against rising prices of food grains, cooking oil and other essential commodities, and against corruption in high places.

-• Jai Prakash Narayan from Bihar gave a call for total revolution in the social, economic and political spheres.
+• Jai Prakash Narayan from Bihar called for total revolution in the social, economic and political spheres.

-• In 1975, Jai Prakash led one of the largest march to the Parliament.
+• In 1975, Jai Prakash led one of the largest marches to the Parliament.

 The Naxalite Movement